 App startup analysis and optimization

-During app startup you make the first impression on users.
-App startup should take as little time as neccessary to load and display information the user needs to start using your app.
+During app startup, your app makes the first impression on users.
+App startup must be quick to load and display information the user needs to use your app.
+If your app takes too long to start up, users might exit your app because they are waiting too long.

 We recommend using the Macrobenchmark library to measure startup.
-The library provides you with big picture information and detailed system traces to see exactly what's happening during the startup.
+The library provides an overview and detailed system traces to see exactly what's happening during startup.

-System traces provide useful information about what's happening on your device, which lets you understand what your app is doing during startup and helps you identify potential areas for optimization.
+System traces provide useful information about what's happening on your device, which helps you understand what your app is doing during startup and identify potential areas for optimization.

 Steps to analyze and optimize startup

 Apps often need to load specific resources during startup that are critical to end users.
-Other times, you can wait to load non-essential resources until after startup completes.
-Consider the following list to help you make the right performance tradeoffs:
+Non-essential resources can wait to load until after startup completes.

-3. Ensure that you expect this operation to run at app startup.
-Often times, unnecessary operations can be called from legacy code or third-party libraries.
+• Ensure that you expect this operation to run at app startup.
+Often, unnecessary operations can be called from legacy code or third-party libraries.

-4. Try to move long-running operations to the background, if possible.
-Note that background processes can still affect CPU usage during startup.
+• Move long-running operations to the background, if possible.
+Background processes can still affect CPU usage during startup.

-5. Now that you have fully investigated the operation, you can make a decision on the tradeoff between the time it takes to load and the necessity of including it in app startup.
+After you fully investigate the operation, you can decide on the tradeoff between the time it takes to load and the necessity of including it in app startup.
 Remember to include the potential for regression or breaking changes when altering the workflow of your app.

-6. Optimize and re-measure until you're satisified with the startup time for your app.
+Optimize and re-measure until you're satisfied with the startup time for your app.
 For more information, see Use metrics to detect and diagnose problems.

 Measure and analyze time spent in major operations

-Once you have a complete app startup trace, look at the trace and measure time taken for major operations like bindApplication or activityStart.
-We recommend using Perfetto or the Android Studio Profiler to analyze these traces.
+When you have a complete app startup trace, look at the trace and measure time taken for major operations like bindApplication or activityStart.
+We recommend using Perfetto or the Android Studio Profilers to analyze these traces.

-Look at the overall time spent during app start to identify any operations that:
+Look at the overall time spent during app startup to identify any operations that do the following:

 • Occupy large time frames and can be optimized.
 Every millisecond counts in performance.
-For example, look for choreographer draw times, layout inflation times, library load times, binder transactions, or resource load times.
-For a general start, you could look at all operations that take longer than 20ms.
+For example, look for Choreographer draw times, layout inflation times, library load times, Binder transactions, or resource load times.
+For a general start, look at all operations that take longer than 20ms.

 • Can wait until after your first frame is drawn.